2001 Dartmouth College murders

 On January 27, 2001, Dartmouth College professors Half and Susanne Zantop, aged 62 and 55 respectively, were stabbed to death at their home in Etna, New Hampshire.
 Originally from Germany, the couple had been teaching at Dartmouth since the 1970s.
 High school classmates James J. Parker, age 16, and Robert W. Tulloch, age 17, were charged with first-degree murder.

 Parker pleaded guilty to second-degree murder in exchange for testifying against Tulloch, and was sentenced to 25 years to life in prison; he was granted parole in April 2024.
 Tulloch pleaded guilty to first-degree murder and received the mandatory sentence of life imprisonment without parole.
 In 2014, the New Hampshire Supreme Court ordered Tulloch's sentence reviewed, but the review hearing did not commence until September 2024.
-In April 2025, the Court declined to review the trial court's certified questions regarding life sentences without parole for juvenile offenders under the New Hampshire Constitution and remanded the case back to Grafton County Superior Court Judge Leonard MacLeod for further proceedings.
+In April 2025, the Court declined to review the trial court's certified questions regarding life sentences without parole for juvenile offenders under the New Hampshire Constitution, remanding the case back to Grafton County's Superior Court Judge Leonard MacLeod for further proceedings.
 On October 21, 2025, Judge MacLeod ruled that life sentences for juvenile offenders violate the New Hampshire Constitution's prohibition on "cruel and unusual punishments."
-Tulloch presently awaits resentencing in light of the lower court's ruling.
+In 2026, using this reasoning, Tulloch was resentenced to '45 to life'.
+He will be eligible for parole in 2046 at the age of 62.

 Half and Susanne Zantop

 Half Zantop was born in Germany in 1938.
 He earned his undergraduate degree in geology from Freiburg University.
 He then studied at Washington State University and earned a Ph.D. from the School of Earth Sciences at Stanford University in 1969.

-Susanne Zantop was born in Kissingen, Germany in 1945.
+Susanne Zantop was born in Kissingen, Germany, in 1945.
 She enrolled at the Free University of Berlin where she majored in political science.
 She then began working on her master's degree in political science at Stanford University.

 While at Stanford, the two met; they were married in 1970.
 They had two daughters, Veronika and Mariana.

 Half was hired by Dartmouth College in 1976 where he taught geology and earth science, and was popular among many of his students.
-Susan earned a PhD from Harvard University in 1984 in German and Spanish, and afterwards taught in the German department at Dartmouth, where she was department chair for a time.
+Susanne earned a PhD from Harvard University in 1984 in German and Spanish, and afterwards taught in the German department at Dartmouth, where she was department chair for a time.

 In 2000, they had begun discussing retirement in the near future.